 We aim to explicitly teach the knowledge appropriate to the development of children at this phase of their education.

 We see sequential building of skills as essential for life- long learning, so basic skills have been carefully mapped in English and Maths for Reception.

-We aim to plan ongoing opportunities for children to revisit knowledge and skills through a variety of targeted and independent learning opportunities in order for children to commit this knowledge and skills to their long term memory.
+We aim to plan ongoing opportunities for children to revisit knowledge and skills through a variety of targeted and independent learning opportunities for children to commit this knowledge and skills to their long-term memory.

 Building vocabulary is the key to everything.
 The more words a child knows, and understands, the more confident they become, the easier it will be for them to learn to read and to access the rest of the curriculum.